-Surprisingly enough, Christmas Day has become a big day to go to the movies.
-The date itself has served as a convenient launching pad for potential Oscar contenders, and there were some good ones among the pretenders: To Kill a Mockingbird was released in 1962 and My Fair Lady in 1964.
-More recently, the musical version of Les Miserables opened in 2012, earning Anne Hathaway a much-deserved statue (I dare you to watch the clip and disagree), and scoring Hugh Jackman his first nomination.
-And Steven Spielberg’s Catch Me If You Can opened in 2002: underrated, but ranking among his very best.
+Surprisingly enough, Christmas Day has become a big day to go to the movies… and this year marks a notable anniversary for many of them.
+The date itself has served as a convenient launching pad for potential Oscar contenders, and there were some good ones among the pretenders: To Kill a Mockingbird was released 45 years ago today in 1962 and My Fair Lady two years in 1964.
+More recently, the musical version of Les Miserables opened five years ago today in 2012, earning Anne Hathaway a much-deserved statue (I dare you to watch the clip and disagree), and scoring Hugh Jackman his first nomination.
+And Steven Spielberg’s Catch Me If You Can opened 15 years ago today in 2002: underrated, but ranking among his very best.

 As far as Oscar misfires go, there was The Godfather Part III, which opened in 1990: the all-time leader in prompting the phrase “let’s just finish it.”